-Bankruptcy is a legal vehicle that provides relief to individuals and businesses in serious financial trouble.
-Generally, the bankruptcy process assesses the debtor’s assets and liabilities and provides a structure within which the debtor is allowed to keep exempt property while attempting to satisfy as many eligible debts as possible (according to an order of priority established by law).
-Remaining eligible debts are discharged.
-Certain debts, like domestic support orders, debt obtained by fraud and most tax debt, are generally ineligible for consideration in a bankruptcy case.
+Bankruptcy is a legal vehicle that provides relief to individuals in serious financial trouble.
+Generally, the bankruptcy process assesses the debtor’s assets and liabilities and provides a structure within which the debtor is allowed to keep exempt property while discharging as many eligible debts as possible.
+Certain debts, like domestic support orders, debt obtained by fraud and most tax debt, are generally ineligible for a discharge in a bankruptcy case.

 The traditional stigma of bankruptcy has faded for the most part, and it has been replaced by the view that bankruptcy is a fresh start after a time of financial trouble.
 Many bankruptcy debtors have experienced unexpected and extreme financial shock that is out of their control, caused by sudden events such as job loss, business failure, death, divorce or illness.

 In such cases, filing bankruptcy may be the right answer.
-If you are facing serious financial challenges, contact Law Office of David M. Grossman in Baltimore, Maryland, to schedule a consultation with an experienced bankruptcy attorney who can help you assess your legal options.
+If you are facing serious financial challenges, contact the Law Office of David M. Grossman, LLC in Baltimore, Maryland, to schedule a consultation with an experienced bankruptcy attorney who can help you assess your legal options.